Dog Training - Essential Life Skills

 Essential Life Skills Dog Training Program

-The Bow Valley SPCA is offering Dog training Classes that will be focused on teaching “Essential Life Skills” to dogs and their human companion(s).
-The course will be held at the Carla Cumming Sojonky Adoption Centre from 10:00 am to 10:50 am for 4 weeks.
-The cost is $150.
-This course is for dogs 6 months or older.
-100% of your registration fee goes to the SPCA.
-So not only are you helping your dog by attending but you are helping our dogs too!
+The Bow Valley SPCA is offering dog training classes that will be focused on teaching “Essential Life Skills” to dogs and their human companion(s).
+This course is for dogs 5 months and older (if you are looking for puppy classes, click here).
+Learn foundation behavior skills, self control, and polite manners throughout class to incorporate into everyday life.
+100% of the net proceeds from your registration fee goes to the SPCA, so not only are you helping your dog by attending, but you are helping our dogs too!

 Essential Life Skills